sdondley/Dist-Zilla-for-Beginners/tutorial11.md

 `Test::Harness` says we failed two tests: `has_changelog` and `has_license_in_source_file`.
 We will address these issues in another tutorial.

+Comment the `[Test::Kwalitee]` plugin back out for now.

 ## Mojibake Tests

 [Official documenation](https://metacpan.org/pod/Dist::Zilla::Plugin::MojibakeTests)

 If you work a lot with improving older CPAN modules, the `[MojibakeTests]` module may can help you spot UTF-8 encoding problems in your code.
-Add the following to your `dist.ini` file:

 ## Perl Critic Tests

 If you want to see if your code is following coding best practices, you can use `[Test::Perl::Critic]`:

-After installing this module and running `dzil test`, we'll see a new error:
+Uncomment this plugin and run `dzil test` and you'll see a new error:

 ```